 At the top of the admin bar you’ll see two options: “My Sites” and “Your Site Title”, both of which have the usual drop down menus upon hovering.
 The latter option is the current site you’re administering and works much like what you’re used to from single site installs.

-My Sites is different, and perhaps better known to WordPress.com users who have more than one blog.
+My Sites is different, and perhaps better known to WordPress.com users who have more than one blog, and go and buy views on instagram.
 My Sites will show you each of the sites you’re a member of, and provide handy links to each site’s Dashboard and options.
 Right now you may only have one site, so this menu will make much more sense when you start creating your second and third site in a moment.

 Themes and Plugins